 Israel strikes Gaza church, killing 3 and wounding priest who was close to late pope

 DEIR AL-BALAH, Gaza Strip — An Israeli shell slammed into the compound of the only Catholic church in the Gaza Strip on Thursday, killing three people and wounding 10 others, including the parish priest, according to church officials.
-The late Pope Francis, who died in April, had regularly spoken to the priest about the situation in the war-ravaged territory.
+The late Pope Francis, who died in April, had regularly spoken to the priest about the war's toll on civilians.

 The shelling of the Holy Family Catholic Church in Gaza also damaged the church compound, where hundreds of Palestinians have been sheltering from the 21-month Israel-Hamas war.
-Israel issued a rare apology and said it was investigating.
+Israel expressed regret over what it described as an accident and said it was investigating.

 Pope Leo XIV on Thursday renewed his call for an immediate ceasefire in response to the attack.